Asad-Ismail/Pointclouds-Instance-Segmentation/README.md

   Quantitaively overall mAP on 20 validation scans is 0.986 using scannet evaluation

-## Runing the inference
+## Running Inference

-  After clonig he directory should look like this
+  After clonig the directory should look like this

 ### Stucture